konveyor/move2kube-website/docs/tutorials/migration-workflow/custom-helmchart-gen.md

 ```

 ## Anatomy of `custom-helmchart-gen` transformer
-This custom transformer is more advanced compared to the previous cases as it uses a starlark script (`customhelmchartgen.star`) and several templatization features (notice the `{{\ .ServiceName\ }}` template in the file names of custom helm-chart template in the `templates` sub-directory) to achieve the per-service helm-chart requirement.
+This custom transformer is more advanced compared to the previous cases as it uses a starlark script (`customhelmchartgen.star`) and several templatization features (notice the `{% raw %}{{\ .ServiceName\ }}{% endraw %}` template in the file names of custom helm-chart template in the `templates` sub-directory) to achieve the per-service helm-chart requirement.
 Also, this `custom-helmchart-gen` transformer is generating a custom dockerfile for any Java service detected within `e2e-demo` project.
 The contents of `custom-helmchart-gen` custom transformer are as shown below:
 ```
 {% raw %}
 customization/custom-helmchart-gen/